OdysLam/clyell/_posts/2021/2021-03-31-proof-of-habit.md

 ## Disclaimer

-This post was a response to this [call](https://1729.com/decentralized-task-creation/) for creating tasks.
-The idea is to create positive tasks for people and reward crypto.
+(DRAFT/DISCLAIMER — This post is a submission to a competition on 1729.com.
+No prizes will be awarded for any submissions at this time.
+Learn more at 1729.com/decentralized-task-creation.)

 ## Habits